allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 **As an exception: if you are sick with something contagious, you should not come to class even if you have already missed the permitted two weeks.
 If this is your situation, please contact your professor.
 In most situations, the ~two week allowance already in place will allow you to stay home when sick without consequence or having to contact professor. **

-You will receive regular updates on your weekly average points so you can adjust your participation accordingly.

 ### Tokens and Late Assignments

-**Late challenges and projects will not be accepted unless a token is applied at least 24 hours before the assignment deadline.**
+**Late challenges and projects will not be accepted unless a token is applied at least 24 hours before the assignment deadline, with limited exceptions for emergencies.** Depending on your grade goals, you can also miss some assignments without penalty based on the spec grading schema.

 **These tokens are no-questions-asked.** They are meant to accomodate emergency situations, so there is no need to provide an excuse when applying a token.